fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Peace be upon Elijah!
 This is how We reward those who do good.
 He is truly among our believing servants.
     Quran, chapter 37 (As-Saaffat), verse 129–132

     And Zakariya and Yahya and Isa and Ilyas, they were all from among the righteous.
     Quran, chapter 6 (Al-An'am), verse 85

 Numerous commentators, including Abdullah Yusuf Ali, have offered commentary on verse 85 saying that Ilyas, Zakariya, Yahya and Isa were all spiritually connected.
 Abdullah Yusuf Ali says, "The third group consists not of men of action, but Preachers of Truth, who led solitary lives.
 Their epithet is: "the Righteous."
 They form a connected group round Jesus.
 Zachariah was the father of John the Baptist, who is referenced as "Ilyas, which was for to come" (Matt 11:14); and Elias is said to have been present and talked to Jesus at the Transfiguration on the Mount (Matt.
 17:3)."

-Although most Muslim scholars believed that Elijah preached in Israel, some early commentators on the Quran stated that Ilyas was sent to Baalbek, in Lebanon.
-Modern scholars have rejected this claim, stating that the connection of the city with Elijah would have been made because of the first half of the city's name, that of Baal, which was the deity that Elijah exhorted his people to stop worshiping.
-Scholars who reject identification of Elijah's town with Baalbek further argue that the town of Baalbek is not mentioned with the narrative of Ilyas in either the Quran or the Hebrew Bible.

-### Death of Ilyas

-By the passage of time, drought spread and many died.
-When they saw themselves inflicted, regretted their past deeds, turned to Elias (a), and accepted his invitation.
-Then, due to the prayer of Elias (a) a heavy rain came and the land was satiated; however, after a while, people forgot their covenant with God and returned to idol worshipping.
-When Ilyas saw this, he asked God for his own death; but, God sent him a chariot of fire and he ascended to the skies and chose Alyasa who was his pupil as his vicegerent.
-Ilyas is rarely associated with Islamic eschatology.
-However, some Muslims believe that Ilyas is expected to come back along with the mysterious figure Khidr during the end of times.

 ### Legacy